ch4mpy/spring-addons/samples/tutorials/README.md

 In the case of a server-side rendered UI (Thymeleaf, JSF, etc.), the OAuth2 client is the frontend, so everything happens internally without you notice much.

 #### 1.3.2.
 Client-Credential
-**Used to authenticate client as itself** (without the context of a user).
+**Used to authenticate a client as itself** (without the context of a user).
 It usually provides the authorization-server with a client-id and client-secret. **This flow can only be used with clients running on a server you trust** (capable of keeping a secret actually "secret") and excludes all services running in a browser or a mobile app (code can be reverse engineered to read secrets).
-This flow is frequently used for inter micro-service communication (to fetch configuration, post logs or tracing events, message publication / subscription, ...)
+This flow is frequently used for inter-service communication (to fetch configuration, post logs or tracing events, message publication / subscription, ...)

 #### 1.3.3.
 Refresh-Token
 The client sends the refresh-token to the authorization-server which responds with new tokens to replace those about to expire.
 The refresh-token should not be sent to any other server than the authorization-server.